Caesars Sportsbook promo code CBSDYW: Double your winnings on 10 bets for USA-Venezuela, NBA basketball today

 Best bets for Tuesday, March 17

 The Phoenix Suns are on the second night of a back-to-back set on Tuesday when they visit the Minnesota Timberwolves, who sit two games above Phoenix in the Western Conference standings for the No. 6 spot.
 It's an important game for both teams, especially since the top six teams in each conference avoid the play-in tournament.
 The Suns are coming off a loss to the Celtics on Monday, and it's yet to be seen if Devin Booker and Jalen Green suit up after playing heavy minutes in that setback.
 On Minnesota's side, star guard Anthony Edwards is out and Naz Reid is questionable.
-The SportsLine Projection Model is backing the Suns to cover as 3.5-point underdogs in 52% of simulations.
+The SportsLine Projection Model is backing the Over (221.5) to hit in 68% of simulations.
 Bet on Suns vs. Timberwolves at Caesars Sportsbook with the promo code CBSDYW here:

 Responsible gaming